High School Student Health

 Clinic staff offers basic first aid, emergency care, medication administration, and vision and hearing screenings.
 Routine vision and/or hearing screenings are conducted each year for all kindergarten students, first, third, fifth, seventh, ninth, and eleventh grade students, and all new students to the district.
 Additionally, if a staff member, parent/guardian or a student has a concern about a student’s vision or hearing, the clinic staff will screen the child upon request.
 Clinic staff also ensures compliance with Ohio’s medication and immunization laws, monitors for communicable diseases, and assists students with required medical care as ordered by a healthcare provider.

-At the beginning of each school year, parent/guardian are required by law (ORC 3313.712) to complete an Emergency Medical Authorization Form for each student.
+At the beginning of each school year, a parent/guardian is required by law (ORC 3313.712) to complete an Emergency Medical Authorization Form for each student.
 This form is to enable parent/guardian to authorize the provision of emergency treatment for children who become ill or injured while under school authority, when a parent/guardian cannot be reached.
-Throughout the school year, please remember to update your student’s Emergency Medical Authorization Form if there are changes to phone numbers (/Domain/111), or your student’s health care information (Infinite Campus).
+Please complete/update student’s medical information and Emergency Medical Authorization online using the parent portal in Infinite Campus.
+Throughout the school year, remember to update your student’s emergency contacts using Infinite Campus.
+If there are any changes to your child’s health information, including newly diagnosed medical conditions, please contact the school clinic.
 Students will be excluded from participating in field trips until this requirement has been met.
 Please note: If a student becomes ill or is injured during normal school hours, they will only be released to individuals listed as an emergency contact.
-Contact the school of attendance health clinic with questions.
+Contact the school health clinic with questions.

 Injury and Illness Procedures